vert-x/vert-x.github.io/docs_md/dev_guide.md

 You can also set breakpoints in your Java code for seamless debugging into your Vert.x verticles and modules as normal.
 No special set-up is required

 <a id="auto-redeploy"> </a>
-# Auto redeploy and see your changes immediately
+# Run your module and see your changes immediately

 When developing a Vert.x module, especially if it has a web interface, it's often useful to have your module running and have it automatically pick up any changes in classes or other resources in the module *without you having to rebuild the module*.